Explore the East Cape Guide | New Zealand

 MV Takitimu

 Cruise the stunning Poverty Bay harbour on this Historic Vessel.
-Approx. 1.25 hrs.
-Adult $20 Child $10 Pier 1, Inner Harbour.
-Private trips by appointment.
+Approx. 1.25hrs.
+Public Trips Adult/College Age $25 - Younger $15.
+Private Charter by appointment.

 Picture